Devin Nunes: 'A lot of risk' for Mueller to testify, 'dirty cops' will reveal themselves

 House Intelligence Committee Ranking Member Devin Nunes, R-Calif., raised questions as to why former Special Counsel Robert Mueller would "even come testify" if he is just going to stay with the “four corners of the report.”

-Appearing on “America’s Newsroom” with anchor Bill Hemmer, Nunes pointed out: “There’s a lot of risk for Bob Mueller to actually do this.”
+Appearing on “America’s Newsroom” with anchor Bill Hemmer on Monday, Nunes pointed out: “There’s a lot of risk for Bob Mueller to actually do this.”

 Mueller is slated to testify on Wednesday, July 24 before the House Judiciary and House Intelligence Committees.